-Prerequisite: 1.0 unit at the 2000 level or
+Prerequisite: completion of 5.0 units of university credit including 1.0 unit of FSGN or permission of the instructor.
 The study and practice of alternative ways of dealing with conflict and disputes.
 Evolution of current thinking and practices in mediation; processes and methods used; and application of third party mediation techniques within a wide range of settings will be discussed.